maru-online/Maru-AI-Academy/MIGRATION_PLAN.md

 ---

-## 🎯 Project Overview

-**Objectives:**
-1. Migrate from Azure to Google Cloud Platform
-2. Implement full Tailwind CSS integration
-3. Modernize Next.js architecture with component-based design
-4. Establish robust CI/CD pipeline on Google Cloud
-5. Optimize content delivery and performance
+## 🎯 ProjectThe user's main objective is to migrate the Maru AI Academy project from Azure to **Amazon Web Services (AWS)**.
+This involves modernizing the frontend with Tailwind CSS and a component-based architecture, restructuring the backend for **AWS App Runner / ECS**, migrating the database to **Amazon RDS (PostgreSQL)**, and setting up a robust CI/CD pipeline.
+The ultimate goal is to achieve a more scalable, cost-effective, and maintainable platform.
+ance

 **Success Metrics:**
 - Zero downtime migration